 Initially, 202 subjects enrolled in the study by Prof Netea’s team but 4 withdrew leaving behind 198 subjects for the study.
 Subjects were elderly individuals hospitalized for different reasons.
-These subjects were divided into two groups; vaccination group and placebo group.
+These subjects were divided into two groups; the vaccination group and the placebo group.

-However, they did note that the last follow up was supposed to be in August of 2020, but due to the COVID-19 pandemic, the researchers derived conclusions from the preliminary studies and published the results in The Cell.
+However, they did note that the last follow-up was supposed to be in August of 2020, but due to the COVID-19 pandemic, the researchers derived conclusions from the preliminary studies and published the results in The Cell.

 Results of the study

 They concluded that the BCG vaccine decreased the incidence of new infections in the elderly and majorly decreased the incidence of respiratory infections.

 Researchers also noted that the vaccination group suffered from a new infection approximately 16 weeks after the vaccination whereas the placebo group was affected by the 11th week.
 They found a massive difference in the incidence of new infections among both groups.